-Total comprehensive income per share is computed based or weighted average number of shares potstending before the offect of stock split which was approved by the SEC on December 30, 3018.
-This is formation is intended as additional information for management reporting purposes only.
+\Total comprehensive income per share is computed based on weighted average number of shares outstanding before the effect of stock split which was approved by the SEC on December 10, 2018.
+This information is intended as additional information for management reporting purposes only.